|

 "this is no sight for you."

-"Turn his head to the right," said Eowyn softly.
-Reluctantly,
+"Turn his head to the right," she said.

 The face was badly damaged but there was no missing the old,